DNS spoofing attack and how it works?

 3 minute(s) read

-in which false data is introduced in the resolver cache of DNS, causing the nameserver to return an invalid IP address.
-The attacker's ultimate goal is usually the same regardless of which method he uses.
+DNS spoofing is the resultant threat that emulates a server's legitimate destinations for forwarding domain traffic.
+Unsolicited victims end up on malicious websites.
+DNS is a type of cyberattack in which false data is introduced in the resolver cache of DNS, causing the nameserver to return an invalid IP address.
+The attacker's ultimate goal is usually the same regardless of his method.
 The most common way to do DNS spoofing is to use cache poisoning.

 This type of attack uses the vulnerabilities in the domain name servers and then redirects traffic to illegal websites.
-Once there, users are required to log into their account, which gives the committer the ability to steal access credentials and other types of confidential information. the malicious website is often used to install viruses or worms on the user’s system, giving long-term access to the committer.
+Once there, users are required to log into their account, which gives the committer the ability to steal access credentials and other confidential information.
+The malicious website is often used to install viruses or worms on the user's system, giving long-term access to the committer.

 1- Man-in-the-middle duping